oksbwn/oksbwn/README.md

 #### Hi there 👋

 I'm Bikash,  I am a Maker/Youtuber and blogger.
-Technology always fascinates me and I am on love with home automation.
+Technology always fascinates me and I am in love with home automation.